College of Dentistry University of Dammam: Academic counseling

 As the university colleges and programs for study are diversified, the college administration is very keen to prepare, develop and apply special counseling programs to orient and advise students on curriculum, study courses, college departments and available student's activities.
 This starts from admission to the college and continues throughout the years of study.
 The students are arranged in small groups, each supervised by one faculty staff member.

 The aim of Academic counseling is to recognize problems and difficulties, which the students may encounter during their studies, as well as to encourage their participation and cooperation with their colleagues in other colleges to interact with the community.

-Student activities

-The aim of the students' activities is to utilize the students leisure time in useful activities.
-Both the students and the faculty staff participate in these activities through a number of committees.

 Teaching aids

 The College of Dentistry has an audiovisual unit, which provides teaching aid services, overhead and transparent projectors, models, mannequins, modern computer display equivalent, televisions, videos and cassette recorders; it also provide medical photography services for the faculty staff and students.
 Along with this there is a computer laboratory for students, not only to enhance their computer skills but to use this powerful tool for learning as well.